Family History & Genealogy

 Available in both original and microform format, tax records for Philadelphia and other tri-state localities can reveal information on family relationships, occupation, residences, and general economic status.
 Information on specific years and localities may be found in our Discover online catalog.

 A large number of the records of the region’s many churches, meetings, and synagogues may be found within HSP's collections.
 Available in original, transcribed, abstracted, and microform format, these records offer invaluable access to information on births, marriages, deaths, burials, and community activities.
 Information on specific churches and denominations represented in our collections may be found through our Discover online catalog.

 In addition, HSP partnered with Ancestry.com, the world’s largest online family history resource, to make our collection more accessible to researchers.
 As part of this partnership, Ancestry.com has digitized more than 7.5 million Pennsylvania vital records from HSP’s collection, including church, cemetery, and undertaker records from every county in the state from 1708 through 1985.
-All of these records are available online for free for members of HSP, as well as to visitors to HSP’s library at 1300 Locust Street in Philadelphia and to Ancestry.com subscribers.
+All of these records are available online for free for members of HSP, as well as to visitors to HSP’s library and to Ancestry.com subscribers.

 Birth and Marriage Records

 Pennsylvania began issuing birth and death certificates in 1906.
 Before that time, some Pennsylvania counties kept birth registers as early as the Civil War, and some counties kept marriage registers even earlier.
 For example, check out Philadelphia's marriage registers, available on microfilm at HSP.